 Target date: January 15, 1998 - April 30, 2001

-2. The Agreement on cooperation between the Institute and “Philip Morris Ukraine” company had been in force for 5 years (1997-2002) and was aimed at supporting the Institute's educational and research activities.
-Within that period, 179 students received scholarships, 60 students received awards for best student scholarly work, 12 postgraduate students and 15 scientific leaders received awards for early defense of Ph.D. theses and scientific leadership.
-Publication of 17 textbooks, manuals and monographs with a total volume of 220 p.p. was funded from “Philip Morris Ukraine” sponsorship contribution.
-The sponsorship also funded the participation of more than 70 students, graduate students and lecturers in international scientific conferences, seminars, symposia within the total amount of $ 25,000.
-The Department of Foreign Languages received $ 6,000 to hold annual English language competition.
+2. The Agreement on cooperation between the Institute and the “Philip Morris Ukraine” company had been in force for 5 years (1997-2002) and was aimed at supporting the Institute's educational and research activities.
+Within that period, 179 students received scholarships, 60 students received awards for best student scholarly work, 12 postgraduate students and 15 scientific leaders received awards for the early defence of PhD theses and scientific leadership.
+The publication of 17 textbooks, manuals and monographs with a total volume of 220 p.p. was funded by “Philip Morris Ukraine” sponsorship contribution.
+The sponsorship also funded the participation of more than 70 students, graduate students and lecturers in international scientific conferences, seminars, and symposia within the total amount of $ 25,000.
+The Department of Foreign Languages received $ 6,000 to hold an annual English language competition.
 In total during 1998-2002 under the program of cooperation with “Philip Morris Ukraine” company, the Institute funded educational and research work for 194,000 US dollars.

 3. TEMPUS Compact Project No. 20551-99

 In 1998, the Institute prepared a two-year project for the TEMPUS program: Establishment of a National Innovation Education Center